Mccail4476/Amazon_Vine_Analysis/README.md

 ***Purpose***

 The purpose of this module is to apply the use of cloud service database in connectivity with PgAdmin to have interactive databases.
-Another purpose is to use Google colaboratory to perform data analysis to see if the Vine program helps promote more 5-star reviews with the help of importing Pyspark.
+Another purpose is to use Google colaboratory to perform data analysis  with Pyspark to see if the Vine program helps promote more 5-star reviews.

 ***Results***